kevL/yata/ReadMe.txt

 Delete - when a row is selected (as indicated with a green field at the far left of a row) the Delete-key deletes that row.
 Use Shift+LMB on another row, above or below the selected row, to select a range of rows to delete.
+If all rows of a table are deleted a single default row will be created.

 mouse: